 Longevity 50 to 150 years.

-Leaves Oval, Glossy Light to Medium Green, Gold or Red, Deciduous.
+Leaves Oval, Light Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Yellow.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).